US military chief in Pacific: Testing our forces would be 'foolhardy'

 - The news conference comes on the second day of US-South Korean joint military exercises

-Osan Air Force Base, South Korea (CNN)The top American military commander in the Indo-Pacific region said Tuesday it would be "foolhardy" for adversaries of the United States to try to take advantage of any perceived weaknesses in US operational capacity.
+Osan Air Base, South Korea (CNN)The top American military commander in the Indo-Pacific region said Tuesday it would be "foolhardy" for adversaries of the United States to try to take advantage of any perceived weaknesses in US operational capacity.

 The comments from Admiral Harry Harris, the head of US Pacific Command (PACOM), came a day after the USS John McCain collided with a merchant ship, leaving 10 sailors missing and another five injured.
 It was the fourth such accident involving a US military ship in Asia this year -- and has prompted questions about the operational capabilities of US forces in the region.